Rapper Mystikal breaks silence on dropped rape charge

 “There was additional information that surfaced that the original grand jury did not have an opportunity to consider at the time that the charges were brought forward,” said Britney Green, who oversaw the case for the Caddo Parish District Attorney’s Office.
 “We then decided that the case needed to stop there because the (second) grand jury did not return an indictment after the review of the additional evidence.”

+The woman or a representative for her could not be reached for an interview.

-Prosecutors do no plan to recharge Mystikal, and will not charge the victim, believing she had no improper motives.
+The AP was unable to obtain the secret grand jury documents that were the basis for the dismissal as they remain sealed.
+Prosecutors do not plan to recharge Mystikal, and will not charge the victim, believing she had no improper motives.

 “We never want to be a part of any process that has an innocent person tied up in the criminal justice process,” said Green.
 “I just want to say that there is a distinction between not guilty and innocent, and that also because the case is dismissed or a case is resolved in a fashion other than at trial, that it doesn’t necessarily mean that an incident did not happen.”